 As a recruiter, you probably have a few clients who have a hard time committing.
-Maybe you’re struggling with a manager who sounds like they’re ready to make an offer to a candidate, but always needs another week.
+For example, you may be struggling with a manager who sounds like they’re ready to make an offer to a candidate but always needs another week.
 While motivating clients can be extremely difficult, the right tips for recruiters can help you move the dial.

-Tried and true motivation theories, in particular, can be quite effective.
-When you’re trying to get a client or candidate to “yes,” what you’re really doing is trying to help them find motivation for themselves.
-Luckily, as it turns out, six measurable factors drive each of us to action:
+Motivation tactics can be effective.
+When you’re trying to get a client or candidate to say “yes,” what you’re really doing is trying to help them find motivation for themselves.
+Luckily, six measurable factors drive each of us to action:

 Convincing clients to take actions that will help their company succeed, even when they’re out of their comfort zone, doesn’t have to be such a chore.
-These motivation techniques are excellent tips for recruiters and can help you move clients closer to “yes.”
+These motivation techniques can help you move clients closer to “yes.”

 Ask yourself: “How well do I equip my clients with the truth?
-Does my website include real, descriptive testimonials that prove we’re the right solution to their staffing challenges?
-Do I converse about candidates in terms of their specific qualifications that illustrate why they’re a good fit?”
+Does my website include descriptive testimonials that prove we’re the right solution to their staffing challenges?
+Do I share a candidate’s specific qualifications that illustrate why they’re a good fit?”
 Improve these things and truth-seekers will appreciate and reward your efforts.

-Have you ever met someone who only cares about return on investment (ROI)?
-Whether it’s about saving money or better time management, some of us are driven to make wise investments and want to see our limited resources pay off.
+Have you ever met someone who only cares about return on investment?
+Whether it’s about saving money or better time management, many of us are driven to make wise investments and want to see our resources pay off.

-Ask yourself: “Why would a client’s time or money be better spent on my recruiting strategy than with other options?
+Ask yourself: “Why would a client’s time or money be better spent on my recruiting strategy than other things?
 How does my firm, or any candidate I recommend, provide the most ‘bang for their buck?’”
-Unless you differentiate your staffing services in terms of value, your motivation techniques will fall flat here.
-But if you can honestly say that what your recommending will pay for itself multiple times over, you’re on the right track.
+If you can honestly say that your recommending will pay for itself multiple times over, you’re on the right track.

 Do you know anyone who uses the phrase “my feelings” frequently?
 That person may be strongly motivated by personal experience.
-Some of us use our subjective reality, rather than a more objective perspective, to make decisions.
 Understanding the urge to follow one’s instincts is one of the most important tips for recruiters.

 Ask yourself: “How will my recommendation influence the client?
-Can I explain to a new prospect the benefits I can offer them?
+Can I explain the benefits I can offer them?
 Can I help a hiring manager understand whether a new hire will be a team player?”
-If you can paint a positive picture of future experiences, those clients who are motivated this way will be more likely to work with you.
+If you can paint a positive picture of future experiences, clients will be more likely to work with you.

 Some of us really just want to help.
 If that’s the case, then we’re happy to spend our own time and money supporting others in the pursuit of their goals.
 It may be about providing employee development, supporting a manager’s project initiative, or some other form of service.
 Either way, for some of us, another person’s success is our reward.